The Most Striking Thing About the WikiLeaks CIA Data Dump Is How Little Most People Cared

 Wow, all three of the people in your bubble commented on it?!

-This "leak" concerns expected activity (Score:2)
+This "leak" concerns expected activity (Score:3)

 because wikileaks is a Russian propaganda tool (Score:2)